Spring set to bring the heat as Hawke's Bay basks in warm end to winter

 In Hawke's Bay, temperatures are most likely to be above average, while rainfall totals are most likely to be near normal.

-Hawke's Bay Regional Council Principal Scientist Air Kathleen Kozyniak said the country is experiencing warmer than average seas, which looks set to continue during spring.
+Hawke's Bay Regional Council principal scientist air Kathleen Kozyniak said the country is experiencing warmer than average seas, which looks set to continue during spring.

 "That helps to keep our air temperatures warm, particularly the overnight temperatures," she said.